ronaldtorres/website/_posts/2019-02-17-xcodeproj.md

 ### Example 2: Add a target to an existing project

-Continuing with examples that help you understand the project's structure, we are going to add a target to an existing project.
+Continuing with examples that help you understand the project's structure, we'll add a target to an existing project.
 Like I did with the preceding example, I'll introduce you to the code first:

 {% highlight swift %}
 import xcodeproj